SquareGPS/navixy-api/docs/backend-api/how-to/use-rules.md

 List of necessary parameters is the same as in [rule/create](#create) call plus `id` parameter.

-* `id` - An integer with id of the updating rule.
-You can get ids using the [rule/list](../resources/tracking/tracker/rules/rule.md#list) call.
+* `id` - An integer with ID of the updating rule.
+You can get IDs using the [rule/list](../resources/tracking/tracker/rules/rule.md#list) call.

 API request: